qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

   is most effective when platform extension authors can use it as a foundational tool to create extensions compatible with multiple providers.
+* Allow cluster managers of different types to share a single point inventory.

 ### Non-Goals